ampleforth/AIPs/AIPs/aip-5.md

 <img src="../assets/aip-5/series.png" alt="drawing" width="320"/>
 </p>

 For fixed-supply assets, the `market_cap` in our example above simply alternates between two values.
 This makes sense as you would expect a doubling of demand to cancel out a halving of demand.
-However, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time, forcing a correction cycle.
+However, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time, eventually calling for correction.

 ### Motivation for Capped Expansion Rate